TencentBlueKing/bk-user/src/bk-user/support-files/apidocs/en/list_department_children.md

 If ***is_recursive*** is true, all sub-departments are returned recursively by level.
 For example, the sub-departments of department A are center AA and center AB, the sub-department of center AA is group AAA, and the sub-department of center AB is group ABA.
-Then the sub-department list of department A is returned in the following order: center AA-> group AAA->center AB->group ABA.
+Then the sub-department list of department A is returned in the following order: center AA -> group AAA -> center AB -> group ABA.

 # Response Example for Non-200 Status Code